sandeep-kasar/sandeep-kasar/README.md

 ### About Me ? 👋

 - 🔭 I love to design & develop the android applications.
-- 🌱 I’m learning Flutter.
+- 🌱 I’m learning React native and Node.js.
-- 👯 I like to work on REST APIs using python.
 - 🤔 Yes, I can play with backend stuff!
 - 💬 Ask me about modern android development
 - 📫 How to reach me: Twitter :[@sandeep_kasar1](https://twitter.com/sandeep_kasar1), LinkedIn: [sandeep-kasar](https://www.linkedin.com/in/sandeep-kasar/)